crystal-ball/componentry/demo/components/ComponentsScreen/Screens/Modals.md

 componentProps:
   - active: true
   - name: ariaTitle
-    description: Provides a modal title for screen readers
+    description: Provides a modal title for screen readers.
+An aria title should be provided for modals without headers or modals that use visual cues to create context.
     type: string
-    defaultValue: ''
+    defaultValue: "''"
   - deactivate: true
   - size: true
 ---